BradyFU/Awesome-Multimodal-Large-Language-Models/README.md

-## Our MLLM Works
+## Our MLLM works

 🔥🔥🔥 **A Survey on Multimodal Large Language Models**
 **[Project Page](https://github.com/BradyFU/Awesome-Multimodal-Large-Language-Models)** | **[Paper](https://arxiv.org/pdf/2306.13549.pdf)**

 A curated list of Multimodal Large Language Models (MLLMs), including datasets, multimodal instruction tuning, multimodal in-context learning, multimodal chain-of-thought, llm-aided visual reasoning, foundation models, and others.
-This list will be updated in real time.
+This list will be updated in real time. :sparkles:

 Welcome to join our WeChat group of MLLM communication!

-Please add WeChat ID (xjtupanda) to join the group.
+Please add WeChat ID (xjtupanda) to join the group. :star2:

 ---

 🔥🔥🔥 **MME: A Comprehensive Evaluation Benchmark for Multimodal Large Language Models**
 **[Project Page](https://github.com/BradyFU/Awesome-Multimodal-Large-Language-Models/tree/Evaluation)** | **[Paper](https://arxiv.org/pdf/2306.13394.pdf)**

 The benchmark dataset is collected by Xiamen University for academic research only.
-You can email guilinli@stu.xmu.edu.cn to obtain the dataset.
+You can email guilinli@stu.xmu.edu.cn to obtain the dataset. :sparkles:

 Please feel free to open an issue to add new evaluation results or if you have any questions about the evaluation.
-We will update the leaderboards in time.
+We will update the leaderboards in time. :star2:

+---

 # Evaluation Results